emilwidlund/framer-form/documentation/Model.md

 - `scaleY` - Number - Specifies the model scaleY.
 Default is 1.
 - `scaleZ` - Number - Specifies the model scaleZ.
 Default is 1.
 - `visible` - Bool - Specifies if the model should render or not.
 Default is `true`
-- `animation` - Number - Specifies the model animation clip to play.
+- `animationClip` - Number - Specifies the model animation clip to play.
 Default is 1.
 - `children` - Array - Get the child objects.
 - `states` - Object - The model states.
 - `size` - Object - Get the model size.